TYPE // 001 | CLASSIFICATION: American_Traditional

 Neo-Traditional

-An evolution of American Traditional, maintaining bold outlines but incorporating a wider color palette, varying line weights, and more complex, highly decorative subjects.
+An evolution of American Traditional, maintaining bold outlines but incorporating a wider colour palette, varying line weights, and more complex, highly decorative subjects.
 It often features Art Nouveau and Art Deco influences.

 TYPE // 016 | CLASSIFICATION: New_School